aiven/devportal/docs/tutorials/kafka-migration.rst

 To create the alias with the `Aiven Console <https://console.aiven.io/>`_ you can follow the steps below:

-1. Navigate to the MirrorMaker 2 ``demo-mm2`` service page
+1. Navigate to the MirrorMaker 2 ``demo-mm2`` service page.
-2. Click on the **Integration** tab
+2. Click on the **Integration** tab.
-3. Scroll until you reach the **External integrations** section
+3. Scroll until you reach the **External integrations** section.
-4. Select **Cluster for replication** within the available external integrations
+4. Select **Cluster for replication** within the available external integrations.

    ..
 Warning::

     Selecting the **Cluster for replication** option from the *Aiven solutions* section will only allow you to integrate with Aiven for Apache Kafka services.

     Therefore, if your source Kafka cluster is not an Aiven service, you need to select the **Cluster for replication** from the **External integrations** section.

-5. Select the endpoint name defined in a previous step (``mySourceKafkaCluster``) and click **Continue**
+5. Select the endpoint name defined in a previous step (``mySourceKafkaCluster``) and click **Continue**.

    .. image:: /images/tutorials/kafka-migration/external-endpoint-integration.png
     :alt: Aiven Console, MirrorMaker 2 alias definition for the external Apache Kafka endpoint integration

-6. Give the source cluster an alias name, as example ``kafka-source``, and click **Enable**
+6. Give the source cluster an alias name, as example ``kafka-source``, and click **Enable**.

-Once the steps are done, you should be able to see the two aliases ``kafka-source`` and ``kafka-target`` defined as integrations in the ``demo-mm2`` service
+Once the steps are done, you should be able to see the two aliases ``kafka-source`` and ``kafka-target`` defined as integrations in the ``demo-mm2`` service:

 .. image:: /images/tutorials/kafka-migration/source-target-integration-enabled.png
     :alt: Aiven Console, MirrorMaker 2 source and target integration enabled

 ..
 Warning::

-  In case of any connection problem to the source or target Apache Kafka cluster, you'll be able to see the following error message in the MirrorMaker 2 service overview page
+  In case of any connection problem to the source or target Apache Kafka cluster, you'll be able to see the following error message in the MirrorMaker 2 service overview page.

   .. image:: /images/tutorials/kafka-migration/error-connection.png
     :alt: Aiven Console, MirrorMaker 2 service overview, error message stating that the connection to a target Kafka service is not working

+  You can also review the service logs by clicking on the **Log** tab.

 Start the MirrorMaker 2 replication flow
 ''''''''''''''''''''''''''''''''''''''''